The following article uses options that are available starting with the Professional edition and project type.

 - Create a property-based folder by using the custom property

-- Add your files in this folder
+- Add your files to this folder

 When the installation runs, the path of the property-based folder will be set to the value of the property.